MrR0807/Notes/RabbitMQ/RabbitMQ_In_Depth.md

 * Plugins for higher-latency environments - Because not all network topologies and architectures are the same, RabbitMQ provides for messaging in low-latency environments and plugins for higher-latency environments, such as the internet.
 This allows for RabbitMQ to be clustered on the same local network and share federated messages across multiple data centers.
 * Layers of security

-# How to speak Rabbit: the AMQ Protocol
+# Chapter 2.
+How to speak Rabbit: the AMQ Protocol

 ## AMQP as an RPC transport